kschoonmaker32/startup2024/README.md

 - **Score Tracking**: JavaScript will handle score calculation and display the player's score at the end of the game.

 ### React
-- **Components**: React will be used to build modular components like the login screen, game interface, and tally mark display.
+- **Components**: The application is modular, with reusable and well-structured components for streamlined development and maintainability.
+Components handle tasks like displaying data and visual elements with clear css.
-- **Routing**: React Router will navigate between the login page, game page, and score page without reloading the browser.
+- **Routing**: React Router now navigates between the login page, game page, and score page without reloading the browser providing smooth transitions.

 ### Web Service/3rd party
 - **Backend Services**: The backend will provide services that handle: